ARM Holdings's Options: A Look at What the Big Money is Thinking

-Investors with a lot of money to spend have taken a bearish stance on ARM Holdings (NASDAQ:ARM).
+Whales with a lot of money to spend have taken a noticeably bullish stance on ARM Holdings.

+Looking at options history for ARM Holdings (NASDAQ:ARM) we detected 68 trades.

+If we consider the specifics of each trade, it is accurate to state that 48% of the investors opened trades with bullish expectations and 39% with bearish.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $70.0 to $260.0 for ARM Holdings over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $70.0 to $210.0 for ARM Holdings over the last 3 months.

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for ARM Holdings's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across ARM Holdings's significant trades, within a strike price range of $70.0 to $260.0, over the past month.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for ARM Holdings's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of ARM Holdings's whale trades within a strike price range from $70.0 to $210.0 in the last 30 days.

 |Symbol